freifeld/fastSCSP/Readme.md

 Programming Languages
 --------
 Most of the computations are done in CUDA.
-At the moment, we provide two wrappers: one for Python (using pycuda); one for Matlab.
+We provide three (independent) wrappers:
+1) Python
+2) Matlab
+3) C++

 The results/timings reported in our ICIP paper were obtained using the Python wrapper.
 The Matlab wrapper produces results that are very similar (but not 100% identical) to the results from the Python wrapper.

-Note that while we have tested the Python wrapper extensively, we hardly tested the Matlab wrapper.
+Note that while we have tested the Python wrapper extensively, we hardly tested the Matlab and C++ wrappers.

-During July 2015, we intend to release a standalone C++/CUDA implementation (which will not require Python or Matlab)
+However, they all wrapp the same CUDA kernels.

-Remark: even though most of the work is done in CUDA, there are still some bookkeeping and minor computations that are done outside the CUDA kernels.
+Remark: while most of the work is done in CUDA, there are still some bookkeeping and minor computations that are done outside the CUDA kernels.
 Thus, as to be expected, the C++ version is faster than the Python and Matlab versions.

 OS
 --